jhzhaofred/DroneCommandCenter/README.md

 <img src="https://github.com/jhzhaofred/DroneCommandCenter/blob/master/Screenshots/URL.png" width = "559" height = "234" alt="Firebase" align=center/>

   Step 5: Create a [DJI Developer](https://developer.dji.com/) account, and then create an iOS APP at User Cneter.
 Click on the APP and it will give you a DJISDKAppKey.
+Make sure the Bundle ID is the same as the one in Xcode!

   Step 6: In the Info Section of this Xcode Project, change "DJISDKAppKey" to the key you got from DJI.
 Be aware that when you create a DJI APP, the Bundle Identifier should be the same you used to build this application.